 - Difference between Siberian, Maine Coon and Norwegian Forest cat breeds

-The supporters of the Siberian cat in Russia like to preserve this wild look2.
-Although in the USA (TICA for instance) the standard encourages a less wild appearance.
-However being a natural cat it developed a tabby coat, the predominant coat type for this breed encouraging breeders to breed for self and shaded colors2.
+The supporters of the Siberian cat in Russia like to preserve the wild look2.
+Although in the USA (TICA for instance), the standard encourages a less wild appearance.
+However, being a natural cat, it developed a tabby coat, the predominant coat type for this breed encouraging breeders to breed for self and shaded colors2.

 Apparently, both the Russian president Dmitry Anatolyevich Medvedev and former Soviet president Mikhail Gorbachev keep Siberian cats (as at 2010)7.

 This cat is a thick coated, distinguished and stately cat that comes from Russia, a country of harsh winters.
 This is a large, strong cat with a triple coat refined by nature not by humans.
 It is one of the heavier cats (see domestic cat size comparison).
 Its body type gives the impression of power and strength1.
 The size is nicely offset by the sweet face.
 The Siberian reflects the environment in which it evolved over a very long time with an oily top coat to two further coats (awn and down hairs) to keep out the wind.

 The Siberian cat is an accomplished jumper through its agility and power.
 Its hind legs are longer than the forelegs.
 Another good jumper, the Manx has a similar leg conformation.
 Another excellent jumper is the similar Norwegian Forest Cat.
 The strong back is arched when the cat is not moving.
 The head is a modified wedge1.

 The Siberian is also called the “Siberian Forest Cat”2.
 This is not a lapcat.